Start a Student Organization

 Step 6 - Attend Alcohol Awareness Training

-The organization's President and Treasurer must participate in an alcohol awareness education training.
-The training can be accessed online.
+The organization's President and Treasurer must participate in an online alcohol awareness education training.
+The training link will be provided in early August.

 Step 7 - Select an Advisor